Tensorflow-Ranger/DidYou/README.md

 **Commands:**
 - `help` — Show usage examples
-- `list` — Show your pending tasks
+- `list` — Show your pending tasks with IDs
+- `clear 123` — Clear a specific task by ID
+- `clear all` — Clear all your pending tasks
 - `DONE` — Mark task complete (in response to reminder)

 ### Query Parsing Rules